a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Create a sequence of nested folders approaching maximum path length, e.g. /RAM/ABCDEF123456789/ABCDEF123456789/ABCDEF123456789/ABCDEF12345.
 Try to copy a file into the folder.
 Verify that stray pixels do not appear in the top line of the screen.

 * Load DeskTop.
-Create a folder e.g. /RAM/F. File > Copy a File.
-Verify that the destination path is empty.
-* Load DeskTop.
-Create a folder e.g. /RAM/F. Try to copy the folder into itself using File > Copy a File.
+Create a folder e.g. /RAM/F. Try to copy the folder into itself using File > Copy To....
 Verify that an error is shown.
 * Load DeskTop.
 Create a folder e.g. /RAM/F. Open the containing window, and the folder itself.
 Try to move it into itself by dragging.
 Verify that an error is shown.
 * Load DeskTop.
 Create a folder e.g. /RAM/F, and a sibling folder e.g. /RAM/B. Open the containing window, and the first folder itself.
 Select both folders, and try to move both into the first folder's window by dragging.
 Verify that an error is shown before any moves occur.
 * Load DeskTop.
 Create a folder e.g. /RAM/F. Open the containing window, and the folder itself.
 Try to copy it into itself by dragging with an Apple key depressed.
 Verify that an error is shown.